vankesteren/ProportionalFitting.jl/docs/src/examples.md

 tab_adj = Array(fac) .* tab
 ```

-Create weights by looking up the adjusted counts and normalization.
+Create weights by looking up the adjusted counts and then performing normalization.
 ```@example pstrat
 # Create a poststratification weight variable by lookup from the table
 df.w = [tab_adj[row...] for row in eachrow(df[:, [:sex, :edu, :age]])]